aahmedsamy/connectFourGame/README.md

 ------
-developed using HTML, CSS And JQuery.
+developed using HTML, CSS , bootstrap and  JQuery.

 --------